 From reminiscences of a geometrical analysis of the visual space to the appearance of a clearly calligraphic gesture, this transitional period is illustrated fully and given its rightful place.

 It is essential to re-examine this notion of gesture – isn’t it called gestural abstraction elsewhere? – this spontaneous gesture, an eruption that beyond all prior mental construction, has its own existence, its own reality: it is autonomous.
 In the confrontation with the canvas, a “resistance” of the material can survive, of the constraints that can create a gap between the initial gesture and the finished work.
 In the case of paper used as a support; the situation is completely different, the gesture is inscribed, raw and untouched, on the sheet.
-It enables the absence of premeditation that is a foundation of Gérard Schneider’s abstraction.
+It enables the absence of premeditation that is a foundation of the artist painter Gérard Schneider’s abstraction.

 Very quickly this force and veracity, which working on paper allows, would lead Gérard Schneider to radicalize and simplify his gesture.